intel/neural-compressor/docs/source/smooth_quant.md

 SmoothQuant method aims to split the quantization difficulty of weight and activation by using a fixed-value $\alpha$ for an entire model.
 However, as the distributions of activation outliers vary not only across different models but also across different layers within a model, we hereby propose a method to obtain layer-wise optimal $\alpha$ values with the ability to tune automatically.
 Currently, both layer-wise and block-wise auto-tuning methods are supported and the default option is layer-wise.
-In block-wise auto-tuning, layers within one block (e.g an OPTDecoderLayer) would share the same alpha value; users could set *'do_blockwise': True* in *auto_alpha_args* to enable it.
+In block-wise auto-tuning, layers within one block (e.g an OPTDecoderLayer) would share the same alpha value; users could set *'enable_blockwise_loss': True* in *auto_alpha_args* to enable it.

 Our proposed method consists of 8 major steps: